Yakobbb/FBLA-Coding-Programming-2021/README.md

 - `git`

 ## NOTICE
-None of the judges will be able to run the `.JAR` file, nor the program in any other way since I didn't put the database onto a public domain.
+None of the judges will be able go through a full quiz if running the `.JAR` file since I didn't put the database onto a public domain.
 The `QuestionLoader.java` class, which accesses the database, does so by utilizing `localhost:5432` as a part of the server URL.
+With that being said, the main menu and help screens can be loaded.

 ## IDEA Project Folder Breakdown (FBLA_Quiz)
 * The `.idea` and `resources` folders can be ignored (they were created as a result of this being an *IntelliJ* project, and through building the `.JAR`)
 * All source files which I created can be found in `/src/sample`
 * Images used in the program can be found in `/src/images`
-* The necessary `bash` arguments that I used to launch the program can be found in `VMConfigurations.txt` (these just pointed to where I had certain elements of the *JavaFX* library installed)
+* The necessary `bash` arguments that I used to launch the program can be found in `VMConfigurations.txt` within the `/EXTRAS` folder (these arguments just pointed to where I had certain elements of the *JavaFX* library installed)
-* My database backup, or dump file, is `dump.sql` and can be found within the `/EXTRA` folder.
+* My database backup, or dump file, is `dump.sql` and can be found within the `/EXTRAS` folder.
 This file can be run in a PostgreSQL shell to create a new copy of the database.